 The Origins of Royal Ascot

-The first race to take place at Ascot was called Her Majesty’s Plate, taking place on Saturday 11th August 1711.
-It was worth a 100 guineas to the winner, that contest place across three heats, each four-miles long so the winner required great stamina.
+The first race to take place at Ascot was called Her Majesty’s Plate, on Saturday 11th August 1711.
+It was worth 100 guineas to the winner; that contest took place across three heats, each four miles long, so the winner required great stamina.
 Very different to the races held at the track nowadays.

-The origins of modern day Royal Ascot can be traced back to 1807 and the inaugural running of the Gold Cup.
-That race still survives to this day and is the feature event of Royal Ascot Ladies Day, one of the most popular afternoons in the British sporting calendar.
+The origins of modern-day Royal Ascot can be traced back to 1807 and the inaugural running of the Gold Cup.
+That race still survives today and is the feature event of Royal Ascot Ladies Day, one of the most popular afternoons in the British sporting calendar.

-Royal Ascot is now an important part of British culture and combines the very best elements of sport, fashion, tradition and pageantry to create a five day event like no other.
-Each day is opened with the famous Royal Procession which dates back to the 1820’s and the reign of King George IV, when it was known as the Royal Parade or Royal Drive.
+Royal Ascot is now an important part of British culture and combines the best elements of sport, fashion, tradition and pageantry to create a five-day event like no other.
+Each day is opened with the famous Royal Procession, which dates back to the 1820s and the reign of King George IV when it was known as the Royal Parade or Royal Drive.

-It was around this time that the famous dress code, which all guests inside the Royal Enclosure are required to wear, was brought into effect by Beau Brummell.
-The dress code is now one of the most important and recognisable aspects of the meeting.
+Around this time, the famous dress code, which all guests inside the Royal Enclosure are required to wear, was brought into effect by Beau Brummell.
+The dress code is now one of the meeting’s most important and recognisable aspects.

-Estimate’s Gold Cup win drew one of the biggest cheers of the week as Ryan Moore galvanized his mount to win by a neck, remarkably it was the first time in the races long history it had been won by a reigning monarch.
+Estimate’s Gold Cup win drew one of the biggest cheers of the week as Ryan Moore galvanised his mount to win by a neck; remarkably, it was the first time in the races’ history a reigning monarch had won it.

-That victory was followed Dartmouth’s superb performance in the Group 2 Harwicke Stakes in 2016, what a way for Her Majesty to celebrate her 90th birthday.
+That victory followed Dartmouth’s superb performance in the Group 2 Harwicke Stakes in 2016; what a way for Her Majesty to celebrate her 90th birthday.